ecarjat/DShotRMT_NEO/README.md

 ### What is this fork?
 This fork updates the existing ESP-RMT library made by derdoktor667 to use the newer espidf RMT libraries.
 It adds **working Bidirectional Dshot Support** to the library.

-### Useage
+### Usage

 To send out motor signals, first initialize a DShotRMT object with the pin number the ESC will be attached to.

 Most pins can be used with the RMT module.
-[This thread](https://esp32.com/viewtopic.php?t=26659) outlines the perepheral pretty well.
+[This thread](https://esp32.com/viewtopic.php?t=26659) outlines the peripheral pretty well.
 Note that [other pin restrictions](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/) still apply.

 ```